FirebaseExtended/experimental-extensions/storage-transcode-videos/README.md

 **Cloud Functions:**

-- **transcode-video:** Listens to incoming Storage documents that are videos and executes a video transcoding job on them.
+- **transcodevideo:** Listens to incoming Storage documents that are videos and executes a video transcoding job on them.

 **APIs Used**: